victor-code19/victor-code19/README.md

 💻 On my GitHub you will find a variety of projects, from simple to more advanced application.
 I'll be very happy if you look at my code!

-🌱 I’m currently learning Next.js, Redux (I used Context API so far) and Docker.
+🌱 I’m currently learning Docker and more advanced concepts of Node.js (boosting performance in Node app through clustering and worker threads, caching with Redis, etc.).

 🤝 I'm open for cooperation and eager to take on new challenges as a Backend Web Developer or Fullstack Web Developer.
 I would love to join a team where I can use my skills to create innovative solutions.